-Lynnfield, MA - Sophos, a world leader in protecting businesses
+Sophos, a world leader in protecting businesses against spam and

-against spam and viruses, has revealed the top ten viruses and
+viruses, has revealed the top ten viruses and hoaxes causing

 The report, which examines virus and hoax reports in the month

-top of the charts, while an existing hoax had a new burst of
+top of the charts, whilst an existing hoax had a new burst of

 The top ten viruses in November 2003 were as follows:

-totaling over a quarter of all reports - it is the bilingual Sober
+five entries - totalling over a quarter of all reports - it is the

-worm that has caused the most problems for computer users this
+bilingual Sober worm that has caused the most problems for computer

-MA -based, Sophos, Inc. "Sober-A cunningly disguises itself using a
+at Sophos.
+"Sober-A sneakily disguises itself using a number of

-multitude of subject titles and messages, making it difficult to
+subject titles and messages, making it difficult to spot with the

-spot.
-It can even present itself in German if it thinks it is being
+naked eye.
+It can even present itself in German if it thinks it is